 He had a small wound – no vet required.

 Heston wouldn’t go out of the door.
 It took two months for him to build up the confidence to go outside again in the dark in the morning.
 His physical wounds healed much more quickly than his psychological ones.
 In his mind, dark gardens in the morning = pain.
 Dark gardens at night before bed = safe.
 Gardens in daylight = safe.
 That association formed in one millisecond and took eight weeks to fade.
-He would quite literally not go out of the front door until we went for a walk at 9am, not even if his bladder was super-full, not even if he smelt an intruder or heard a bark.
+He would quite literally not go out of the front door until we went for a walk at 9am, not even if his bladder was super-full, not even if he smelt an intruder or heard a bark (good thing we’ve got a home camera system and you can’t hear any outside barking from inside our house).
 Heston is fairly smart and fairly secure.
 He learned once again that it was pretty good fun to run out of the garden into the darkness beyond.
 One experience and a small wound and it takes weeks for a reactive dog to overcome that experience.
 With fearful dogs, that can take a lot longer.
 Wobbly Tobby, by the way, who had a similar wound, is obviously not such a giant baby and didn’t make that association between dark gardens and pain.

 For fearful dogs though, one association can make a lifetime of fear.
 Couple that with the fact that when the sympathetic nervous system kicks in under “fight-or-flight” mode.